Bipolar Disorder And Exercise

 Benefits of Exercise

-There are other benefits of exercising regularly, other than the boost to endorphin levels.
+There are other benefits of exercising regularly, other than the boost to endorphin levels.1

-Many of the medications used to treat bipolar disorder can cause increases in appetite, and weight gain.
-This can lead to a loss of self-confidence and depression.
-Some of the commonly prescribed ones include;
+Many of the medications used to treat bipolar disorder can cause an increase in appetite and weight gain.
+This can lead to a loss of self-confidence, which can contribute to or worsen depression.
+Some of the commonly prescribed medications that can cause side effects include;

 - Mood stabilizers

-Some of the other benefits exercise can have include,
+Some of the other benefits exercise can provide include:

 - Improved flexibility